BrendaMichelle/content-slideshow-events-lab/README.md

 ## Deliverable 2: "Show random picture" button

 **When a user clicks the "Show random picture" button**, new random content should be displayed.
+If you're having trouble with creating the random ID again, challenge yourself to come up with another work around.

 **YOUR NOTES**
 ```